-As a member of a local authority you are also statutorily required to complete a Register of Pecuniary (Financial) Interests (your Register of Interests.)
-This form will be lodged with the Monitoring Officer of Cornwall Council and the Clerk may also hold a copy for future reference.
-It is a public document and will be published online by Cornwall Council; it may also be inspected on request by any member of the public and may be referred to where there is an alleged breach of the Council's Code of Conduct.
+As a member of a local authority you are also statutorily required complete a Register of Pecuniary (Financial) Interests.
+This form will be lodged with the Monitoring Officer of Cornwall Council and the Clerk will also hold a copy for future reference.
+It is a public document and will be published on line by Cornwall Council; it may also be inspected on request by any member of the public and may be referred to where there is an alleged breach of the Council's Code of Conduct.

-A registration form is attached for you to complete and return to the Monitoring Officer at Cornwall Council within 28 days of your election to the council.
-This is a requirement of the Code and will enable you to declare your Disclosable Pecuniary Interests.
-You should also provide the Clerk with a copy for their records.
+A registration form is attached for you to complete and return to the Clerk within 28 days of your election to the council.
+This is a requirement of the Code and will enable you to register your Disclosable Pecuniary Interests.
 Full instructions are given on the form regarding its completion.

 The details, which you will need to register, are set out in full in Part 5 of the Code of Conduct for Members.
-You are also required to update your register within 28 days if there is any change to your interests.
+You are also required to update your register within 28 day if there is any change to your interests.
 It is your responsibility to advise the Monitoring Officer of any changes to your register.